Back to Colorado

 Who It Names or Affects

-• Consumers buying goods or services at airports, hospitals, event venues, outdoor events with over two thousand attendees, and correctional facilities.
+• Sellers of extra goods or services at airports, hospitals, event venues with over 2,000 seats, outdoor festivals expecting over 2,000 people, and correctional facilities.

 Terms To Know